The Time Timer is a lifesaver for kids with adhd

 I wanted to share an absolute life saver for any family struggling with homework time.

-One of my kids is a day dreamer.
-A ten minute homework assignment can easily take an hour if I am not directing and redirecting him constantly.
-From writing his name to completing the work, to placing it back in his backpack, I often feel like I have to manage his every move.
+Some kids are day dreamers.
+You may be familiar with the type: A ten minute homework assignment can easily take an hour if you are not directing and redirecting them constantly.
+From writing their name to completing the work, to placing it back in their backpack, these kids often have to be micro-managed.

-My other son is a resistor and suffers from time blindness.
-It takes him so long to actually sit down and do his homework because he thinks its going to be awful or take a lot of time.
-Somedays he even flat out refuses to do any homework.
+And then there is the resistor.
+It takes these kids so long to actually sit down and do their homework because they thinks it’s going to be awful or take a lot of time.
+Somedays they even flat out refuse to do any homework.

-How the Time Timer works for both kids:
+How the Time Timer works for kids with ADHD

-Here’s how we use the timer for the day dreamer:
+Here’s how to use the timer for the day dreamer:

 Before we get started on a homework assignment, I will ask my son how much time he thinks it will take him to complete the entire task.
 He will give me a guess and I will set the timer.

-The Time Timer keeps my day dreamer on task without constant redirection from me.
-Homework time has been reduced by at least half.
+The Time Timer keeps day dreamer son task without constant redirection from me.
+In our house, homework time has been reduced by at least half.

-Here’s how the timer works for my resistor:
+Here’s how the timer works for the resistor

-My older son HATES to even sit down and do homework.
-His “cup” is full from a day at school and even after a break, he whines, complains and often flat out refuses to do homework.
-To make matters worse, he suffers from time blindness and has such a skewed sense of time.
-In his mind, any assignment will take hours.
+Do you have a kid who HATES to even sit down and do homework?
+Perhaps their “cup” is full from a day at school and even after a break, they complain or flat out refuses to do homework.

-So, asking my older son how much time his homework will take to complete would NOT be helpful.
-Rather we sit in 15 minute chunks of time to see what can be accomplished.
-The timer allows him to focus for short bursts and shows him the passage of 15 minutes is often enough to get one assignment done.
+The timer is helpful to set in 15 minute chunks of time to see what can be accomplished.
+The timer allows kids to focus for short bursts and shows that the passage of 15 minutes is often enough to get one assignment done.

-The Time Timer breaks homework time into manageable chunks for my son.
-He is not overwhelmed by how much time he THINKS it will take.
-The timer is helping him to learn that homework, in fact, takes much less time than he anticipates.
+The Time Timer breaks homework time into manageable chunks for kids.
+They are not overwhelmed by how much time they THINK it will take.
+The timer can help ADHD kids realize that homework, in fact, takes much less time than they anticipates.